kksgandhi/personal_site/Creating Critical Play-Flanagan.md

 Talks about activist games e.g. Ayiti, McDonald's game, Sep 12th

-Also talks about LAYOFF, a game about cutting costs and corners
+Also talks about [[LAYOFF]], a game about cutting costs and corners

 Games show possible worlds, games are reality engines, frameworks for making meaning